Edwards-R/redlist_docs/advice/wider_data/plan.md

 Of these, we really want to test individual verifiers, so I'd suggest subsetting by verifier.

 Different verifiers will have different levels of real-world experience, so broad subsetting is probably a good idea.
-Ants are the real stand-out category here that would likely do best from being differentiated.
+Ants are the real stand-out category here that would likely do best from being differentiated. *Bombus* are an overwhelming proportion of bee records and should also be subsetted.

 Verifiers will gain experience over time.
 Experience in
   - The verification system of iRecord